Apparently, there is more to Palm Springs than Coachella.

 Another feature of the mountain station is the gift shop and observation deck, which is a great place to take pictures and marvel at palm springs laid out below.
 Not only does it offer incredible views but the Mountain Station is an incredible feat of architecture and engineering itself.
 The building took 26 months to construct and required 23,000 helicopter missions to ferry materials from the base of the canyon to the top.
 All that incredible effort it would be rude not to have a laid back drink at the beautiful look-out lounge – a much-deserved break if you are spending a hectic long weekend in Palm Springs.

 The Aerial Tramway is the easiest way up the mountain, but that doesn’t mean there aren’t alternative routes.
-For those looking for a bit of exercise after cruising up the 1700 metre canyon, there are over 50 hiking and walking routes through which visitors can explore Chino Canyon.
+For those looking for a bit of exercise after cruising up the 1700 metre canyon, there are over 50 hiking and walking routes through which visitors can explore Chino Canyon of the San Jacinto Mountains National Park.
+You’ll quickly see why this is one of the best national parks in California.

 So what are you waiting for, get your Palm Springs Aerial Tramway tickets now – avoid the lines and get more time at the top.
 You won’t regret it…